gruntjs/grunt-docs/Getting-started.md

 **Note:** the `grunt --help` command will list all available tasks.

 ### Custom tasks
-You can configure grunt to run one or more tasks by default by defining a `default` task.
+You can configure Grunt to run one or more tasks by default by defining a `default` task.
 In the following example, running `grunt` at the command line without specifying a task will run the `uglify` task.
 This is functionally the same as explicitly running `grunt uglify` or even `grunt default`.
 Any number of tasks (with or without arguments) may be specified in the array.

 ```js
 // Default task(s).